adamwoolhether/algo/README.md

 	v.neighbors = append(v.neighbors, vertex)
 }
 ```
-Whereas an undirected implementation would mutually add node their their respective list of neighbors:
+Whereas an undirected implementation would mutually add a node to their respective list of neighbors:
 ```go
 // AddNeighborUndirected appends a given vertex to the calling vertex's list of neighbors. func (v *vertex[T]) AddNeighborUndirected(vertex *vertex[T]) {